dmison/old-intro-to-js/_steps/part1/step4-variables.markdown

 So now we can create variables and can assign values to them.
 So what can we do with them?

-We can use a variable in anyplace where we could use a value, like in `alert()` & `console.log()` for example.
+We can use a variable in any place where we could use a value, like in `alert()` & `console.log()` for example.

 ```javascript
 var greeting = 'Hello everyone!';
 alert(greeting);
 ```

-And since you can use a variable anyplace you can use a value, you can of course use variables to assign values too:
+And since you can use a variable any place you can use a value, you can of course use variables to assign values too:

 ```javascript
 var whatTheFoxSays = 'yow-wow-wow-wow';